Dabz/ccloudexporter/README.md

+# Important information

+In previous versions, it was possible to rely on username/password to authenticate to Confluent Cloud.
+Nowadays, only the API key/secret is officially supported to connect to the Metrics API.

+To ensure backward compatibility, previous environment variables are still available.
+Nonetheless, username/password is now **deprecated** and you **must** rely on API key/secret.

 # Prometheus exporter for Confluent Cloud Metrics API

 A simple prometheus exporter that can be used to extract metrics from [Confluent Cloud Metric API](https://docs.confluent.io/current/cloud/metrics-api.html).
 By default, the exporter will be exposing the metrics on [port 2112](http://localhost:2112) To use the exporter, the following environment variables need to be specified:

-* `CCLOUD_USER`: Your Confluent Cloud login, or the API Key created with `ccloud api-key create --resource cloud`
+* `CCLOUD_API_KEY`: The API Key created with `ccloud api-key create --resource cloud`
-* `CCLOUD_PASSWORD`: Your Confluent Cloud password, or the API Key Secret when created with `ccloud api-key create --resource cloud`
+* `CCLOUD_API_SECRET`: The API Key Secret created with `ccloud api-key create --resource cloud`

-`CCLOUD_USER` and `CCLOUD_PASSWORD` environment variables will be used to invoke the https://api.telemetry.confluent.cloud endpoint.
+`CCLOUD_API_KEY` and `CCLOUD_API_SECRET` environment variables will be used to invoke the https://api.telemetry.confluent.cloud endpoint.

 ## Usage
 ```